-Radio-Ready Quality Pop Production and Mixing for Indie artists.
+Radio-Ready Quality Pop Production with Retro Vibes.

 I produce tracks for artists from the ground up.
 I discuss the artist's vision to produce a professional track that they can sell and use to build their fanbase.
 Some artists need instrumental tracks to write songs to.
 I'm continuously creating instrumental tracks that I sell.